Sacramento Occupation Insurance Attorney

 Understanding Your Long Term Disability Insurance Policy

 Physicians and other professionals should choose wisely when shopping for a long term disability insurance policy.
 Certainly there are some professionals who may not require a pure own-occupation policy.
 But surgeons, obstetricians, ophthalmologists, urologists, and other specialists who would greatly benefit from pure own-occupation policies should double check their existing long term disability insurance policies, and thoroughly review any new proposals prior to signing the dotted line.

 While reviewing or seeking a pure own-occupation disability policy, look for words like “any other occupation” or “gainful occupation.”
 Keep in mind that there may also be time limits implemented (for example, the policy may be written so that the pure own-occupation benefits exist only for the first 5 years, with restrictions taking place thereafter).
 If you see these or similar terms, do some comparison shopping.
 There are still a few insurance carriers who offer solid own-occupation policies.
 As always, reading the fine print is critical with insurance policies to make sure you are getting the appropriate value in exchange for the high price of your premium.

-Disability Insurance Bad Faith: Call our Firm for a Free Case Evaluation
+Call our Sacramento Own Insurance Lawyer for a Free Case Evaluation

-If you have an own occupation insurance policy concern or similar long term disability policy and are experiencing difficulties with your insurance claim, please call one of our experienced Sacramento insurance law attorneys at (916) 473-1529 for a free and confidential case evaluation, or fill out the contact form found on this page and throughout our site.
+If you have an own occupation insurance policy concern or a similar long term disability policy and are experiencing difficulties with your insurance claim, please call one of our experienced Sacramento injury attorneys at (866) 527-4278 for a free and confidential case evaluation, or fill out the contact form found on this page and throughout our site.
 Our team of legal experts are available to answer any questions you might have and we will be here from beginning to the end of your case.